mukulkkumar/pandas/README.md

   * second arguments to loc and iloc accessor
   * overwrite value in a dataframe
   * overwrite multiple values in a dataframe
+  * rename index labels or columns in a dataframe